 When the island of Newfoundland came to the attention of the European nations of the 16th century, it was considered largely for its economic possibilities.
 The vast fishery set up along its coastline sparked interest from several countries, such as France, Spain and England.

-Translation of the legend which appears in the banner:
+Translation of the legend which appears in the banner (not shown):

 A. The Habit of ye Fishermen